danielrousseaug/connectking/README.md

 1. Install the [Tampermonkey extension](https://www.tampermonkey.net/).
 2. Load [`client/inject/tampermonkey.user.js`](client/inject/tampermonkey.user.js) in Tampermonkey.
 3. Run `client/launch/launch_connect4.sh` (or the `.ps1` on Windows) to open the site with the extension loaded.

+Note* You must run a chrome instance that has HTTPS security turned off as it will not allow the Userscript to send packets to the server otherwise, I've provided some scripts to allow you to do that from Linux/Windows in client/launch/

 The script highlights the AI-suggested move on every turn.